Doti-clanker/Doti-clanker/README.md

 # 💫 About Me:
-Ettiko<br>Dedicated to learning reverse engineering over the past month.
+Doti<br>Dedicated to learning reverse engineering over the past month.
 Working through the basics of low-level software analysis, understanding machine code instructions, and exploring how execution flow can be traced and deconstructed from a compiled binary.

 ## 🌐 Socials: